spatie/typescript-transformer/docs/usage/annotations.md

 class Languages extends Enum{}
 ```

-It is also possible to transform types without adding annotations, you can read more about it [here](https://docs.spatie.be/typescript-transformer/v1/usage/collectors/)
+It is also possible to transform types without adding annotations.
+You can read more about it [here](https://docs.spatie.be/typescript-transformer/v1/usage/collectors/)